bitlw/LearnProjMatrix/README.md

 \end{pmatrix} = K \cdot \left( R \cdot \begin{pmatrix} x \\ y \\ z \end{pmatrix} + t \right) / z_c
 ```
 We may notice that OpenGL doesn't accept matrix K directly but a projection matrix P. So we need to know how to convert K to P. \
-This repo contains some examples to help you understand how to convert K to P and verify the result.

 # Setup
 Simply to clone this repo, double click the html file you want to view, that's it. \